wp-plugins/wp-print-friendly/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.4.3.1 =
+Fixes a bug in plugin's options retrieval that caused print links to be added to default post types if no post types were chosen.
+Also resolves a PHP notice encountered when using default permalinks.

 = 0.4.3 =
 Fixes various bugs in the print link, page numbering, and endnote generating functions.
 Also introduces a class variable for permalink component.
 Default template is updated to be more SEO friendly, now containing both canonical URL and nofollow declarations.